Energy resources

 The way forward may be to use more of the bitumen as a source of heat.
 Oxygen or air is injected into the oilsands layer to burn some of the bitumen in order to liquefy and bring other bitumen to the surface.
 There would still be the need for hot water for separation from the sand and for hydrogen (from methane) for upgrading to synthetic crude oil.
 This method is under development.

-Cumulative production of synthetic crude oil over the last ten years has amounted to around 2.3 Gb and even if the trend is reversed and it rises over the next few years, limitations in the supply of natural gas will cause a drop in production before 2010.
-Oil & Gas Journal added 174 Gb from oilsands to the global proved oil reserves, but BP was less sanguine and included only 10 Gb in respect to oilsands in its 2004 figure for proved reserves as being 'under active development'.
+The cumulative production of bitumen over the period has amounted to around 9 Gb with around 4.5 Gb of SCO produced in Canada.
+The Oil & Gas Journal added 174 Gb from oilsands to the global proved oil reserves, but BP was less sanguine and included only 32.4 Gb in respect to oilsands in its 2012 figure for proved reserves of bitumen as of which 3.0 Gb being 'under active development'.

 See "Canada's tarsands"